Research banner image

 Application

-A UROP proposal is limited to a three-page narrative.
-Tables, graphs, and references can be attached in the Additional Documents section and are not included in the three-page limit.
+A UROP proposal is limited to a three-page narrative single-spaced.
+Font must be at least 11-point type size.
+All margins should be one inch.
+Tables, graphs, data management plan, and references can be attached in the Additional Documents section and are not included in the three-page limit.
 Any proposal narrative that goes over the three-page limit will be disqualified.

 The narrative portion must include the following information:

-• Project background and description: Describe the proposed UROP project and how it aligns with Louisiana Sea Grant’s mission and strategic plan.
+• Project background and description: Describe the proposed UROP project and how it aligns with Louisiana Sea Grant’s mission and strategic initiatives.

 • What do you expect to be the project accomplishments and benefits to both the scientific community and end-user communities of Coastal Louisiana?